 - juhannustanssit aka Midsummer dances.
 During summer, Finland is full of adorable old dance places where you can waltz or tango Midsummer away.

 - juhannustaika aka Midsummer spell.
 Hands down the most exceptional thing about Midsummer is the magic.
-It is the only time in a Finnish year when you can do spells and nobody looks you like you are a weirdo.
+It is the only time in a Finnish year when you can do spells and nobody looks at you like you are a weirdo.

 Finnish Midsummer Spells